haikieu/xcode-developer-disk-image-all-platforms/README.md

 # Xcode developer disk images
-This repository hosts all developer disk images for iOS, tvOS, watchOS
+This repository is to host all developer disk images for iOS, tvOS, watchOS.
+If your need one of them, look it up here for convenience.

-## What's New?
+## What's available?

 ### tvOS
 * 13.4 (The latest from XCode Beta 11)